lastcoolnameleft/azure-node-docker-paas/readme.md

 ## Initial Setup Steps
 Overview of steps:
  * Create a new VSTS account (or new project if you already have an account)
+ * Enable Docker support in VSTS via the marketplace.
+Open this link in a new tab: [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ms-vscs-rm.docker) and click "Install"
  * If you've never run git before, run these commands (modifying with your details as required):
  ```
 git config --global user.email "your-email@example.com"